 Do not undertake the testing of any of the system functionality without an agreed-upon documentation package.
 Among other things, this package can include:

-They are quite many and quite significant:
+These benefits are quite many and quite significant:

 You can determine and try to eliminate the factors that are likely to ill-impact the quality of your testing or, even, make this testing entirely impossible.

-You can pre-order and start using earlier any lacking tools and environments that may take long to fine-tune when you receive them.
+You can pre-order and start using earlier any lacking tools and environments that may take quite long to fine-tune when you receive them.

 You can estimate the testing time more precisely, and, thus, be more precise in your forecasting and reporting.
 Your task allocation will be a lot more efficient as well.